Loading

 Aims and Objectives

-This course is designed for doctoral students who are interested in applying computational research methods for social science research.
-The overarching objectives of the course are to (1) familiarize students with key concepts in the field of computational social science and (2) equip them with practical knowledge of computational research methods to apply to their own research interests.
+This course is designed for doctoral students who are interested in applying computational research methods to social science research.
+The overarching objectives of the course are to (1) familiarize students with key concepts in the field of computational social science, and (2) equip students with the practical know-how needed to apply computational research methods to their own research interests.
 Special focus is given to the collection and analysis of digital trace data and agent-based modeling and simulation.

 Learning Objectives